Notes that connect themselves

 Every source goes through an 8-step pipeline.
 A single 20-page PDF typically produces 8–15 interconnected knowledge pages with an average of 12 cross-references each.

-Your AI loads a 500-word summary of recent context at the start of every session.
-It always knows where you left off, what changed, and what matters right now.
+A short summary of what just happened loads first — so REM always knows where you left off, what changed, and what matters right now.
 No crawling thousands of notes.

 Three layers, each with a job.
-The hot cache rides in every prompt.
-The index maps everything.
+A short summary stays close so REM remembers where you are.
+An index maps everything.
 Pages hold the depth.
-Your AI reads exactly what it needs — nothing more.
+REM reads exactly what it needs — nothing more.

 Every entity, concept, and source becomes a node.
 Every cross-reference becomes an edge.
 The graph renders in real time with physics-based layout that scales to thousands of nodes.